-Fiona Bruce to step back from Refuge after backlash over Stanley Johnson remark on Question Time
+Fiona Bruce to step back from Refuge after 'storm' over Stanley Johnson remark on Question Time

 "She was not expressing any personal opinion about the situation."

-Reacting to the initial on air remark on social media, one person noted: "Tone and wording are important - she didn't have to say 'it was only a one off' and she should apologise."
+Reacting on social media, one person offered: "Tone and wording are important - she didn't have to say 'it was only a one off' and she should apologise."

 Another added: "That isn't what happened, if that's what happened she would simply have said 'we should just make the audience aware that these are allegations and that Johnson has not been convicted of any crime'.
 She accepted it happened but played it down."